nirv-ai/docs/scripts/README.md

 ## INSTALLATION

-- wherever you've closed this repo, add the path to your init file
+- wherever you've cloned this repo, add the path to your init file

 ```sh
 # if `pwd` === home/poop/git/private/nirv/scripts